Weekend Getaways From Bangalore for Couples

 - Taking day trips to Coonoor and Avalanche Lake.

-Tips from my trips
+Tips from Me

 - Pack warm clothes, even summers can get chilly, especially at night.